 Genomic tests look for certain genes in your cancer, to help your doctor find the targeted treatment that will work best against it.
 For example, about half of melanoma skin cancers have a change to the BRAF gene.
 These cancers make a protein that helps them grow faster.
 BRAF inhibitors are medicines that attack the BRAF protein to slow or shrink melanoma.

 Other examples of targeted therapies are:

-- Human epidermal growth receptor 2 (HER2) inhibitors that treat HER2-positive breast cancer
+- Human epidermal growth receptor 2 (HER2) inhibitors that treat HER2-positive breast and gastric cancers

 - Tyrosine kinase inhibitors (TKIs) that treat chronic myeloid leukemia (CML) with BCR-ABL gene mutations